 All trial drugs (except colchicine, baricitinib and REGN-COV2) have been used in pregnant women with pre-existing medical disorders where benefits outweigh the risks to fetus or woman, including in the first trimester.
 The existing data related to each drug is summarized below.

-Colchicine

-Colchicine is contraindicated in pregnant or breastfeeding women.
-Colchicine will only be included in the randomisation of women of child-bearing potential if they have had a negative pregnancy test since admission.

 Dimethyl fumarate

 Dimethyl fumarate is contraindicated in pregnant or breastfeeding women.
 Dimethyl fumarate will only be included in the randomisation of women of child-bearing potential if they have had a negative pregnancy test since admission.